SilverMonkeyGmbH/v5_docs/Manual/Operations/index.rst

 Alternative New Computer Popup
 ==============================

-In order to change the behaviour of the new computer "plus" button add the following XML tag to ``//sites/site``:
+In order to change the behaviour of the new computer, hit the "plus" button and add the following XML tag to ``//sites/site``:

 .. code-block:: xml